bentomhall/nih-system/homebrewery/core.homebrew.md

 #### Invalid Targets

 If you select a target that is not valid for the ability and it would be obvious to the caster that this is the case, the GM will generally warn you that the cast will not succeed and allow you to pick a different target.
 If, for whatever reason, the invalidity would *not* be obvious, the spell goes off, the aether or stamina (if any) is expended, but the target is not affected.
-You gains no information from this--for abilities that do nothing if the target succeeds on a saving throw, you only know that they succeeded.
-Attacks "miss" (have no effect on the target).
+You gains no information from this; for abilities that do nothing if the target succeeds on a saving throw, you only know that they succeeded.
+Attacks against invalid targets simply "miss" (have no effect on the target); no information is gained.

 ### Areas of Effect

-Abilities such as burning-hands and cone-of-cold cover an area, allowing them to affect multiple creatures at once.
+Abilities such as *burning hands* and *cone of cold* cover an area, allowing them to affect multiple creatures at once.

 An ability's description specifies its area of effect, which typically has one of five different shapes: cone, cube, cylinder, line, or sphere.
 Every area of effect has a **point of origin**, a location from which the ability's energy erupts.
 The rules for each shape specify how you position its point of origin.
 Typically, a point of origin is a point in space, but some abilities have an area whose origin is a creature or an object.